swu1337/kb-86-wp-theme/README.md

-# kb-86-wp-theme
+# kb-86-theme

-Wordpress Theme for Course KB-86
+# Theme for the minor website by Steven Wu